jarviscanada/jarvis_data_eng_ChrisWan/README.md

 ## Miscellaneous
-- ConuHJacks VI Winner - Won Best Use of Google Cloud among 131 participants
+- ConuHacks VI Winner - Won Best Use of Google Cloud among 131 participants
-- Break Dancing
+- I love breakdancing and was part of GDC (Graydon Dance Club), a breakdancing club in High School
-- Played competitive league of legend in High School
+- Played competitive League of Legend in High School
 - Love the outdoors and fitness